It’s easy to take your caravan water tank for granted.

 If the water has been there for a while, it may contain nasty bacteria or sediments.
 The same is true if you realise that you filled your tank from a contaminated source.
 Empty it so that it’s easy to clean.

 Don't forget to flush out your taps as well as the tank.

 To clean the tank properly, you’ll need a cleaning solution.

-Common household bleach is the best option and is recommended by Australian authorities, as it contains chlorine.
+Common household bleach is the best option and is recommended by Australian authorities, as it contains chlorine (actually sodium hypochlorite, which we know commonly as chlorine).
 Use 125ml of bleach per 1,000L of water.
 Put the bleach into the tank using a funnel or a hose.

 Alternatively, you can use a specialised caravan cleaning solution.
 However, these cost more money.